IdentityPython/oidc-op/README.md

 cp flask_op/conf.yaml private/
 ````

-##### Jwks files
+##### JWK Set (JWKS) files
 see: https://cryptojwt.readthedocs.io/en/latest/keyhandling.html

 You can use `cryptojwt.key_jar.init_key_jar` to create JWKS file.
-An easy way can be to configure the auto creation of jwks files directly in your conf.yaml file:
+An easy way can be to configure the auto creation of JWKS files directly in your conf.yaml file:

 ````
 # in conf.yaml